June 2026

 InclusiVibe Foundation advances equity in music and healthcare by supporting adaptive artistry, empowering patient storytelling, and advancing research shaped by lived experience.

-We were featured by WFAA to highlight the realities of diagnostic delay and the barriers disabled artists face when complex neurologic symptoms are minimized or misunderstood.
-Our founder’s story reflects why this work exists: to make lived experience visible and to build practical tools that help people be taken seriously and supported.
+Our founder, Amy Wang-Hiller, was featured by WFAA before InclusiVibe Foundation was established, highlighting the realities of diagnostic delay and the barriers disabled artists face when complex neurologic symptoms are minimized or misunderstood.
+Her story reflects why this work exists: to make lived experience visible and to build practical tools that help people be taken seriously and supported.
 Read and watch the feature to learn more.

 include WFAA feature on Amy Wang-Hiller and the long road to recognizing brainstem and connective tissue injury.

-Our initial focus is the craniocervical and upper cervical care pathway—especially in CTD- or injury-associated complexity often discussed as CCI/AAI and related conditions.
+Our initial focus is the craniocervical and upper cervical care pathway, especially in connective tissue disorder- or injury-associated complexity, including CCI, AAI, and related conditions.
 People navigating these pathways frequently face fragmented records, inconsistent escalation, and long delays.
-We are not a clinic; we provide education, documentation integrity tools, and continuity support.
+We are not a clinic.
+We provide education, documentation integrity tools, and continuity support.

 For Brainstem Compression & Complex Neurological Conditions